Welcome to the OIG . . .

 The Office of the Inspector General (OIG) for the City of Baltimore was established by Executive Order, which was signed by Mayor Martin O’Malley on July 27, 2005.
 In 2018 that bill was introduced to establish OIG independence.
 On November 7, 2018, 83% of Baltimore City voters voted in favor of an independent Office of the Inspector General.
 This independence ensures accountability, transparency, and integrity in government without political influence or pressure, as mandated by the citizens.

-The Mission of the Office of Inspector General is to promote accountability, efficiency, and integrity in City government.
-Investigating complaints of fraud, waste, and abuse is one way we carry out our mission.
-The Office of Inspector General will consider all complaints of fraud, waste and abuse involving:
+The Mission of the Office of the Inspector General is to promote accountability, efficiency, and integrity in City government.
+One way that we carry out that mission is by investigating complaints of fraud, waste, and abuse.
+The OIG will consider all complaints of fraud, waste, and abuse involving:

 - Any City employee;

-- Any individual, organization, or business seeking certification of eligibility to provide goods or services to the City pursuant to a contract.
+- Any person seeking certification to provide goods or services to the City; or;

-The Inspector General may, with the approval of the City Solicitor, issue a subpoena, to require any person to appear under oath as a witness; or require the production of any information, document, report, record, account, or other material.
-The Inspector General may enforce any subpoena issued in any court of competent jurisdiction.
+The Inspector-General may issue a subpoena, to require any person to appear under oath as a witness; or require the production of any information, document, report, record, account, or other material.
+The Inspector-General may enforce any subpoena issued pursuant to this subsection in any court of competent jurisdiction.